Originally written by James Royal for Bankrate.com

 And, of course, a rising share price would be good for Robinhood itself.

 5. Business model risks

 Investors should look carefully at Robinhood’s business model, which is heavily reliant on payment for order flow.
 Payment for order flow is a technical way to say that Robinhood is paid by trading firms to route its customers’ orders to them.
-These firms ultimately profit by charging investors a bit more on their purchase and deliver them a bit less on their sale of a security.
+These firms ultimately profit by charging investors a bit more on their purchase of a security and deliver them a bit less on their sale.

 That’s a conflict of interest, of course, but many firms do it.
 But the real point for Robinhood is that this revenue stream comprised 81 percent of its total sales in the first quarter, according to the prospectus, as the SEC begins to look more closely at the practice while weighing potential actions.
 If the SEC makes significant changes, this could hurt the company’s business model.

 However, Hendel sees the SEC as unlikely to make significant moves, though he says that if they do, it could be seriously detrimental to the broker’s business.

 But even if rules on payment for order flow don’t change in a major way, Robinhood still depends substantially on high levels of trading activity.
 So it’s very incentivized to get its clients to trade, even if active investing tends to be less profitable for individuals than passive investing.